slisovski/TheGeolocationManual/docs/04-TwilightAnnotation.md

 Automated filtering of twilight times should be handled carefully.
 There is no _perfect_ function that cleans your twilight file.
 However, `twilightEdit` can help to filter and remove (mark them as deleted) outliers (e.g. false twilights).
 The filtering and removing of twilight times is based on a set of rules:

-1) if a twilight time is e.g. 45 minutes (**outlier.mins**) different to its surrounding twilight times, and these sourrounding twilight times are within a certain range of minutes (**stationary.mins**), then the twilight times will be adjusted to the median of the surrounding twilights.
+1) if a twilight time is e.g. 45 minutes (**outlier.mins**) different to its surrounding twilight times, and these surrounding twilight times are within a certain range of minutes (**stationary.mins**), then the twilight times will be adjusted to the median of the surrounding twilights.
 2) if a twilight time is e.g. 45 minutes (**outlier.mins**) different to its surrounding twilight times, but the surrounding twilight times are more variable then you would expect them to be if they were recorded during stationary behavior, then the twilight time will be marked as deleted.

 The argument **windows** defines the number of twilight times surrounding the twilight in focus (e.g. same as in conventional moving window methods).